global-asp/asp-source/en/0005_anansi-and-turtle.md

 gobbling up the yams.
 By the time
 Turtle got back, he saw that the yams were all gone.
 Turtle looked at Anansi.
-“Thank you for inviting me to dinner.
-If you're ever near my house, please come by and let me return the favour,” said Turtle.
+"Thank you for inviting me to dinner.
+If you're ever near my house, please come by and let me return the favour," said Turtle.
 And Turtle began crawling slowly away to his house.